hackupc/old-rules-page/README.md

 # HackUPC Rules

+> ⚠️ **UPDATE**: Rules have moved, now they are in https://github.com/hackupc/legal-page

 These are HackUPC competition rules, a customized version of the standard competition rules used at MLH Member Hackathons.

 There are several documents in the _HackUPC Rules_: